 Even assuming that Google, for some reason, wanted to specifically protect Wikipedia’s copyrights, it’s still an overwhelming task, as Wikipedia currently contains about 6 million articles and 3.67 billion words.
 The crawler code could try to cut this down by guessing the “subject” but that would misfire more often than not.
 And it would have to do this every time it crawls a page.

-Google isn’t interested in spending their CPU time (i.e. money) trying to nail copycats.
+Google doesn’t gain anything by spending their CPU time (i.e. money) trying to nail copycats.
 It has no interest in protecting someone’s copyright unless forced to by legal action.
-What it does have is an interest in crawling and parsing zillions of web pages as quickly as possible, and using that information to sell ads.
-They do want their search results to have quality, with the best results at the top; to that end there is apparently some checking for duplication in the search results, with the goal of putting the original content at the top and pushing down any copies.
+What it does have an interest in is crawling and parsing zillions of web pages as quickly as possible, and using that information to sell ads.
+They do want their search results to have quality, with the best results at the top; to that end there is apparently some checking for duplication within the search results, with the goal of putting the original content at the top and pushing down any copies.
 But Google doesn’t care if you crib from another site – although maybe the owner of that other site does…

 Anyway, it’s perfectly legal to use text from Wikipedia – it’s an encyclopedia, it exists to dispense knowledge.
 You just have to follow some rules regarding licensing and attribution.
 Unfortunately, though, these rules are far from simple – as Wikipedia makes clear in an article about its copyrights – and revolve around that “Creative Commons” stuff that nobody understands because it makes your eyes glaze over in 10 seconds.
 So in reality, Wikipedia’s material ends up all over the place, often with no attribution at all.
 And Wikipedia probably doesn’t really care, unless there’s “malicious intent”.